What is Proquin XR?

 Before taking this medicine

-You should not use Proquin XR if you are allergic to a fluoroquinolone antibiotic, or if you are also taking tizanidine (Zanaflex).
+You should not use Proquin XR if you are allergic to ciprofloxacin, or if:

-To make sure Proquin XR is safe for you, tell your doctor if you have:
+To make sure Proquin XR is safe for you, tell your doctor if you have ever had:

 trouble swallowing pills;

-Do not give this medicine to a child without medical advice.
-Tendon and joint problems may be more likely in a child taking Proquin XR.
+Do not give Proquin XR to a child without medical advice.

 How should I take Proquin XR?

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Proquin XR will not treat a viral infection such as the flu or a common cold.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
+Ciprofloxacin will not treat a viral infection such as the flu or a common cold.